ngrok/ngrok-docs/docs/integrations/instagram/webhooks.md

 1. After you add a webhook to Instagram, Instagram will submit a validation post request to your application through ngrok.
 Confirm your localhost app receives the validation get request and logs `WEBHOOK_VERIFIED` in the terminal.

-1. Back to the **Webhooks** page, click **Subscribe** for the **feed** action.
+1. Back to the **Webhooks** page, make sure **Instagram** object is selected and then click **Subscribe** to the **comments** field.
-    **Tip**: You can subscribe to multiple actions within the **Page** object, as well as select other objects to subscribe for.
-For each of them, you provide the ngrok URL.
+    **Tip**: You can subscribe to multiple fields within the **Instagram** object, as well as select other objects to subscribe to.
+For each of them, you provide the same URL.

-1. Click **Test** for the **feed** action, click **Send to My Server**, and confirm your localhost app receives the test post request.
+1. Click **Test** for the **comments** field, click **Send to My Server**, and confirm your localhost app receives the test post request.

 1. On the top of your app's page, make sure **App Mode** is **Live**.

 ### Run Webhooks with Instagram and ngrok

-Depending on the object and the action you subscribe for, Instagram sends different request body contents.
+Depending on the object and the field you subscribe to, Instagram sends different request body contents.

-Because you selected **feed** action, you can test the integration by creating a post on your page or liking a post on your page:
+Because you selected **comments** field, you can test the integration by commenting a post of your Instagram account:

-1. Access your Instagram account and then under **Your Pages and profiles** click your page.
+1. Access your Instagram account, open a story, enter a comment and then post the comment.lick **Post**.

-1. On the **Manage Page** for your page, click **Create post**, write something and then click **Post**.

-Confirm your localhost app receives the feed message and logs both headers and body in the terminal.
+Confirm your localhost app receives a message and logs both headers and body in the terminal.

 ### Inspecting requests